Truck accidents can cause life-threatening injuries and leave victims with long-term or permanent injuries and disabilities.

 What Should I Do After an 18-Wheeler Accident in Richmond?

-Do not provide any statement to the insurance company until you speak to an attorney.
+- Contact a Truck Accident Lawyer: Do not provide any statement to the insurance company until you speak to a Richmond truck accident attorney.
 If you provide a statement, the insurer can use anything you say to help deny your claim or diminish its value.
 Likewise, do not discuss any potential settlement offers with the insurance company.
 Any settlement they offer right after an accident will be only a fraction of what your claim is likely worth.

-To help protect your legal rights to recover full compensation for your damages, talk to a lawyer as quickly as possible.
+To help protect your legal rights to recover full compensation for your damages, talk to a Virginia truck accident injury lawyer as quickly as possible.

-Talk to a Richmond Truck Accident Attorney Today at No Cost
+Talk to a Richmond, VA Truck Accident Attorney Today at No Cost